nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 During the signup the server will respond a random signup to the client.
 The produces PAKE values need to be stored on both peers for later authentication.

-**WARNING**: This authentication protocol doesn't support the use a pre-shared key for the signup.
-This clearly opens doors for a MiM attack during the
-signup: If the signup communication was compromised, the attacker will be able to authenticate successful later!
+**WARNING**: This authentication protocol doesn't support the use of a pre- shared key for the signup.
+This clearly opens doors for a MiM attack during the signup: If the signup communication was compromised, the attacker will be able to authenticate successful later!
 It's absolutely required to use a wrapping PFS protocol which ensures the server identity, before sending any signup information.

 For authentication, the client sends the identifier of the servers PAKE values, which have been pre-shared during the signup.
 Using random bytes a